DaBluePiano/KidsCollab/content/index.md

 ---
 comments: true
-title: index
+title: Welcome to KidsCollab Gamma!
 draft: false
 tags:
 author:
 ---

-This is KidsCollab Beta
+This is KidsCollab Gamma

 Please view the stable version at